We are very proud of our choirs under the direction of Eleanor Daley.

 The Intermediates cover a wider range of music than the Junior Choir, and occasionally join the Senior Choir for Special Music presentation such as Requiem (Gabriel Fauré), and Mass for Children (John Rutter).
 They always sing with the Senior Choir on Easter Sunday, and are featured prominently in Fairlawn’s annual Lessons and Carols service.
 The choir also sings at several other services each year, including Palm Sunday Mother’s Day and the early service on Christmas Eve, when the music is provided exclusively by the Juniors and Intermediates.

-Juno and Dora award -winning mezzo soprano Andrea Ludwig is an artist of tremendous depth and versatility.
-Andrea has appeared with the Canadian Opera Company in numerous roles including Nireno in Handel’s Julius Caesar, the Second Niece in Britten’s Peter Grimes, Flora in The Turn of the Screw, Moira in Paul Ruder’s The Handmaid’s Tale, and Liesgen in Bach’s Coffee Cantata.
-Very much in demand for contemporary opera, she has been involved in many of Tapestry New Opera’s projects including their Liblab and Opera Briefs, as well as newly premiered operas Shelter, Oksana G, and most recently The Overcoat: A Musical Tailoring.
+Born and raised in Regina, Saskatchewan, Juno and Dora award winning mezzo soprano Andrea Ludwig is an artist of tremendous depth and versatility.
+Andrea has appeared with theCanadian Opera Company in numerous roles including Nireno in Handel’s Julius Caesar, the Second Niece in Britten’s Peter Grimes, Flora in The Turn of the Screw, Moira in Paul Ruder’s The Handmaid’s Tale, and Liesgen in Bach’s Coffee Cantata.
+Very much in demand for contemporary opera, she has been involved in many of Tapestry New Opera’s projects including their Liblab and Opera Briefs, as well as world- premiered operas Shelter, Oksana G, The Overcoat and Gould's Wall.
 Andrea has also sung with Edmonton Opera, Philadelphia Opera, San Francisco Opera, and Festival D’Aix en Provence, and her commitment to concert performance remains a strong focus.
-She has appeared with Symphony Nova Scotia, Symphony New Brunswick, Toronto Symphony Orchestra, Kindred Spirits Orchestra, Against the Grain Theatre, Toronto Masque Theatre, Soundstreams, Off Centre Music Salon, and the TSO Chamber Soloists.
-Recent recordings include the East Coast Music Association-nominated Schubert orchestrations with Symphony Nova Scotia, Responsio by Peter Togni, Galicians II with the Ukrainian Art Song Project, Ana Sokolovic's Sirens, and Massanet’s Thaïs, recorded live in 2019 with the Toronto Symphony Orchestra under the direction of Sir Andrew Davis, and released on the UK Chandos label to great acclaim in 2020.
+She has appeared with Symphony Nova Scotia, Symphony New Brunswick, Toronto Symphony Orchestra, Against the Grain Theatre, Toronto Masque Theatre, Soundstreams, Off Centre Music Salon, Orchestre symphonique de Drummondville and the TSO Chamber Soloists.
+Recordings include the East Coast Music Association-nominated Schubert orchestrations with Symphony Nova Scotia, Responsio by Peter Togni, Galicians II with the Ukrainian Art Song Project, Ana Sokolovic's Sirens, Massanet’s Thaïs, recorded live in 2019 with the Toronto Symphony Orchestra under the direction of Sir Andrew Davis, and Brian Current's Missing, an opera about missing and murdered Indigenous women, under the label Bright Shiny Things.
 Andrea has been a section lead at Fairlawn since 2007.

 Canadian/British bass‐baritone Giles Tomkins has been a section lead at Fairlawn since 1998.
 Widely praised for his vocal virtuosity and lyricism in an impressive range of repertoire, his rich, resonant voice brings “authority and power” to the concert and operatic stage.
 Noted for his convincing portrayal of the philosopher Colline in La Bohème, Giles has performed the role with Scottish Opera, as well as with Saskatoon Opera, Manitoba Opera, and Pacific Opera Victoria.
 Contemporary works include Gandalf in Dean Burry’s The Hobbit with the Canadian Children’s Opera Company, and The Overcoat with Tapestry Opera and Vancouver Opera.
 His many Messiah appearances include performances with the Elmer Iseler Singers, the Thunder Bay Symphony, and the Regina Symphony Orchestra, to name but a few.
 He also sang Dvorak’s Stabat Mater with the Vancouver Symphony, and Beethoven’s Mass in C with the Bach Elgar Choir in 2019.
 Over the course of his varied career, Giles has also been engaged by the Canadian Opera Company, Edmonton Opera, Against the Grain Theatre, Toronto Operetta Theatre, and Opera 5.